Teck-Meng/SC2002-NTU-Project-/camppackage/README.md

 CommitteeList Class - Contain list of Camp Committee Members for a specific camp
-                      Added standard get method to extract list Added method to add Committee Members and update points updatePoints is a boolean method that allows us to check if point addition is successful
+                      Added standard get method to extract list

 BlackList Class - Contains list of withdrawees who are not allowed to re-register for a particular camp
                   Added standard get method to extract list